 These are awarded automatically, usually based on need.
 Most grant eligibility is determined based on the information provided on the FAFSA.
 Grants are a form of gift aid and do not have to be repaid.
 The deadline for grants from the State of Michigan is March 1 each year.

-Students who complete the admissions process, including submission of the $150 deposit, will be eligible for a grant in regards to the following dates:
+Students who complete the admissions process for the upcoming Fall semester, including submission of the $150 deposit, will be eligible for a grant in regards to the following dates:

 The Visual Storytellers Scholarship is a competitive scholarship awarded to high performing students each year.
 Students who are selected through the application process will receive $2,500 a year for up to 4 years at Compass College.
 Review the information below to understand how the process works.

 *Any student in jeopardy of losing their Visual Storytellers Scholarship will be notified of their lapse in criteria no later than 60 days prior to the start of a new academic year.

 A loan is funding you can borrow that must be repaid once you either graduate or enroll in college less than half time.
 Lenders include the federal government or private lenders.

 Compass College of Cinematic Arts is honored to acknowledge the service and contributions made to our country by the members of our Armed Forces.
 It is our pleasure to serve veterans and military personnel by helping you further your education and transition into a career as a filmmaker.
 Compass College staff and faculty are committed to assisting you in receiving educational benefits through the U.S. Department of Veterans Affairs.
 We proudly accept the GI Bill®, and we are a member of the Yellow Ribbon Project.
 Learn more about enrolling at Compass College and activating your educational benefits by contacting our Admissions & Financial Aid Offices at 616.988.1000.